 We are very proud to have the support and involvement of numerous Olympic, international, and inspiring athletes, including:

 Dame Kelly Holmes DBE MBE – Double Olympic gold medal winner having won both the 800 metre and 1500 metre finals at Athens in 2004.
 Dame Kelly is now giving back to the community through her own charity, Dame Kelly Holmes Trust, using mentors to get 16 to 24-year-olds not in education, employment, or training into work.

 Charlotte Evans MBE – 2014 Winter Paralympic skiing gold medal winner who combined with partner Kelly Gallagher to win the Women’s Super G in Sochi.
 In the process, Charlotte and Kelly became the first-ever British gold medalists at a Winter Paralympics.

 Will Bayley MBE – World Champion in 2014, Will realised his dream of becoming Paralympic table tennis champion in Rio in 2016.
 Will’s celebration after claiming gold in Brazil was one of the most iconic images of the Games.
 Born with rare congenital disorder arthrogryposis in Royal Tunbridge Wells.

 Dina Asher-Smith – Became the fastest British woman in history when setting national records over 100m and 200m in 2015.
-In 2016, Dina claimed a memorable Olympic bronze medal in Rio as part of the 4x100m relay team, which followed her winning Olympic bronze in the 4x100m relay in Rio and her collecting gold at the European Championships over 200m.
+In 2017, Dina claimed a memorable World Championships silver medal in London as part of the 4x100m relay team, which followed her winning Olympic bronze in the 4x100m relay in Rio and her collecting gold at the European Championships over 200m in 2016.
 Dina was World Junior Champion over 100 metres in 2014.